ArturT/commitment-notes/README.md

 ### Increase your odds in the future

 Prepare for the multiple possible futures and have your options for each in place.

+### Other notes

+* Approach to risk management is to consider the possible scenarios and build an option for each.

+* For each scenario work out how long the business can survive.

+* Work out how long it takes to fix the scenario
+  * You cannot know how long it takes to fix in advance
+    * for instance rollback as a solution